ygina/sidekick/README.md

 [here](https://github.com/ygina/sidekick/tree/main/deps).
 Our experiments were run on an m4.xlarge AWS instance with a 4-CPU Intel Xeon E5 processor and 16 GB memory, running Ubuntu 22.04, but it should be possible to adapt the instructions for any Linux machine.
+(These experiments have also been tested on a [CloudLab](https://cloudlab.us/) d710 node running Ubuntu 22.04.)
-Each figure in the paper has a corresponding script, and the instructions can be found [here](https://github.com/ygina/sidekick/tree/main/figures).
+Each figure in the paper has
+a corresponding script, and the instructions can be found [here](https://github.com/ygina/sidekick/tree/main/figures).